AyoGHub/esp32-4wd-rc-car/README.md

 - "car.ino" is the C++ program running on the ESP32, available in [`car.ino`](car.ino)
 - The program reads wireless Joy-Con inputs and maps them to the motor-driver, headlight, and buzzer commands
 - It uses ESP32 GPIO outputs to control the L293D, RGB LED, buzzer, and motors
-- AI tools assisted with code generation and troubleshooting; I assembled, integrated, tested, and verified the hardware system.
+- AI tools assisted with code generation and troubleshooting; I assembled, integrated, tested, and verified the hardware system

 ## Libraries